scy-edu/real-time-nodejs-course/README.md

 }
 ```

-Require the code into your webpack entry point:
+Require the code into your webpack entry point (`client/index.js`):

 ```js
 // Bring in the styling